Friends of Library elects new officers

 - Local News

-A compilation of local and state news briefs as published in the Wednesday edition of The Herald Bulletin.
+A compilation of local news as published in the Thursday edition of The Herald Bulletin.

 - More Local News Headlines